M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Results and Analysis

 \subsubsection{Distinguishability of Robot Personalities}

 We first evaluated whether participants perceived the two robots as having clearly distinguishable personalities across all five personality trait conditions (Fig. \ref{fig:personality_result}a).
-Across conditions, mean ratings for personality distinguishability were consistently above the neutral midpoint (3), with particularly strong effects observed for Openness ($M = 4.73, SD = 0.46$), Neuroticism ($M = 4.80, SD = 0.41$), Agreeableness ($M = 4.47, SD = 0.52$), and Extraversion ($M = 4.47, SD = 0.52$).
+Across conditions, mean ratings for personality distinguishability were consistently above the neutral midpoint (3), with particularly strong effects observed for Openness ($M = 4.73, SD = 0.46$), Neuroticism ($M = 4.80, SD = 0.41$), Agreeableness ($M = 4.47, SD = 0.64$), and Extraversion ($M = 4.47, SD = 0.52$).
 Conscientiousness showed comparatively lower ratings ($M = 3.53, SD = 1.25$), closer to neutrality.
-One-sample t-tests against the neutral midpoint confirmed that distinguishability was significantly above chance for four of the five traits ($p < .001$), while Conscientiousness did not reach statistical significance ($p = .120$).
+One-sample t-tests against the neutral midpoint confirmed that distinguishability was significantly above the neutral midpoint for four of the five traits ($p < .001$), while Conscientiousness did not reach statistical significance ($p = .120$).
 Wilcoxon signed-rank tests showed a consistent pattern, with significant deviations from the neutral median for all traits except Conscientiousness.
-Effect sizes were large for Openness ($d = 3.79$), Neuroticism ($d = 4.35$), Agreeableness ($d = 2.84$), and Extraversion ($d = 2.84$), indicating strong perceptual differences.
+Effect sizes were large for Openness ($d = 3.79$), Neuroticism ($d = 4.35$), Agreeableness ($d = 2.29$), and Extraversion ($d = 2.84$), indicating strong perceptual differences.
 In contrast, Conscientiousness yielded a smaller effect ($d = 0.43$).

-\textbf{Summary:} These results indicate that participants were generally able to clearly distinguish between robot personalities, supporting the effectiveness of the personality modeling in M2HRI.
+\textbf{Summary:} Participants were generally able to clearly distinguish between robot personalities, suggesting that the personality representation produced perceptible differences between agents.
 However, this effect varies by trait: Openness and Neuroticism produced strong perceptual separation, whereas Conscientiousness was less salient.
 This suggests that not all personality dimensions are equally observable in short interaction scenarios, and that distinguishability depends on how behaviorally expressive a trait is.